Zoryve

 What is Zoryve?

-Zoryve is used for plaque psoriasis and seborrheic dermatitis to reduce inflammation and symptoms when applied once daily anywhere on the body, including sensitive areas like face or skin folds and hairy areas.
-Zoryve cream and foam are steroid free and is well tolerated with very little stinging or burning.
+Zoryve cream is used for plaque psoriasis and atopic dermatitis, and Zoryve foam is used for seborrheic dermatitis, to improve itching and inflammation and control skin conditions.
+Zoryve is a once-daily, steroid-free cream or foam that can be used long term anywhere on the body, including sensitivero areas like face or skin folds and hairy areas.
+Zoryve cream and foam are well tolerated, with very little stinging or burning.

 Zoryve works (mechanism of action) by inhibiting the enzyme PDE4, which helps to reduce inflammation and improve the symptoms of plaque psoriasis and seborrheic dermatitis.
 Zoryve contains the active ingredient roflumilast, which belongs to the class of drugs called phosphodiesterase-4 (PDE4) inhibitors.